algorithmiaio/dev-center/_pages/administration/admin-panel/algorithm-errors.md

 _**Note that this feature exposes stack trace information, including partial algorithm input payloads, to cluster users.
 This means that enabling this feature entails the possibility of leaking sensitive data from algorithm executions to users who have access to those algorithms.**_

 Because of the consideration above, the user-facing errors feature is disabled by default on new Algorithmia installations.
-The feature can be enabled through the admin API with an [admin API key](https://algorithmia.com/developers/platform/customizing-api-keys#admin-api-keys), using the following cURL command.
+The feature can be enabled through the admin API with an [admin API key](/developers/platform/customizing-api-keys#admin-api-keys), using the following cURL command.
 Note that you must substitute `CLUSTER_DOMAIN` with your Algorithmia cluster domain name (e.g., `algorithmia.com`) and you must substitute a valid value for `ADMIN_API_KEY`.

 <div class="syn-code-block">

-<pre class="code_snippet">curl -X PUT https://api.**CLUSTER_DOMAIN**/v1/admin/features/algorithm-errors \
+<pre class="code_snippet">curl -X PUT https://api.CLUSTER_DOMAIN/v1/admin/features/algorithm-errors \
   -H 'Content-Type: application/json'
-  -H 'Authorization: **ADMIN_API_KEY**'
+  -H 'Authorization: ADMIN_API_KEY'
   -d '{"enabled": true}'
 </pre>